abdullaayyad96/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt_text][image8]

 The model was able to correctly guess 8 of the 10 traffic signs, which gives an accuracy of 80%.
 This is not an ideal accuracy compared to the testing accuracy of 94.8%.
-Nonetheless, The mistakes that occured were in detecting the actual numbers on the speed signs even though it identified the images as speed signs.
+Nonetheless, The mistakes that occurred were in detecting the actual numbers on the speed signs even though it identified the images as speed signs.
 This clearly indicates the main shortcoming of the NN model as number classification as it performed perfectly otherwise.
-Possible improvement that can be done in the future is seperately applying the LeNet architecture on images that were identified as speed signs.
+Possible improvement that can be done in the future is separately applying the LeNet architecture on images that were identified as speed signs.

 #### 3. Describe how certain the model is when predicting on each of the  new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)